 If a fork is hard to use, image how hard managing a fork in one hand and knife in the other one would be?

-Instead of slapping a big ole steak or porkchop on a plate, serve it up already cut into bite sized pieces.
+Instead of slapping a big ole steak or porkchop on a plate, serve food already cut into bite sized pieces.

 You can do everyone's if your loved one objects to being treated like a baby!